Posted: 20 months ago, last updated 5 months ago.

 Although you don't need a screen reader in general, VoiceOver can be used to access Menus for game options that are otherwise not narrated.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Alt-Frequencies or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Alt-Frequencies in how they play or their theme.
 These are good alternative games to Alt-Frequencies, or are a younger rated alternative for players not ready for PEGI 12 or ESRB TEEN games.